rishipat160/rishipat160.github.io/_pages/ai-projects.md

   <details>
     <summary><strong>Project Overview</strong></summary>
     <div class="project-details">
-      <p>In this project, I developed a deep learning model to classify clothing items from the Fashion-MNIST dataset.
-I implemented and compared multiple neural network architectures to achieve high accuracy while maintaining computational efficiency.</p>
+      <p>In this project, I developed and compared two neural network architectures for classifying clothing items from the Fashion-MNIST dataset.
+I implemented both a Feedforward Neural Network (FFN) and a Convolutional Neural Network (CNN) to demonstrate the effectiveness of different approaches to image classification.</p>

       <h3>The Dataset</h3>
       <p>Fashion-MNIST consists of:</p>